Guide to HTML, CSS and JavsScript (University at Buffalo Version)

 <footer> tags.
 This allows the browser to better understand the structure of the web page and also enhances the "worthiness" of a web page for search engines.
 Other new tags include

-<video>, and enhanced form features.
-We go into more detail about these later.
+<video>, and enhanced form features (covered in previous chapters).
 Another new tag,

 HTML5 works together with CSS to better define the look of the rendered web page.
 For that reason, certain tags, such as